dotnet/csharplang/proposals/tuple-equality.md

 ## Compatibility

-If someone wrote their own `ValueTuple` types, including an implementation of the comparison operator, the proposed rule would cause their operator to be ignored.
+Although the initial proposal had a compatiblity issue if someone wrote their own `ValueTuple` types with  an implementation of the comparison operator, the current proposal maintains the existing behavior because the new rule comes into play last.

 ----